 It’s easy to hit an IPSC target, but it can be hard to hit the A zone of a target when moving and grooving.
 If you stand still, exercise sound fundamentals, get the sights right, and take your time, you can easily hit the A zone.

 The trigger is actually rather nice for such an affordable firearm.
 The Rock Island Armory G.I.
 1911 does keep the tradition of excellent 1911 triggers alive.
 It’s a crisp trigger that’s nice and light with a bit of pre-travel and a short wall before you get the bang.
 A nice trigger does help a bit in the accuracy department, and you can’t hate a crisp 1911 trigger.
+So, I’ll give the trigger a plus 1 on my scale.

 Old School Ergos